hashicorp/terraform-website/content/source/docs/enterprise/sentinel/import/tfstate.html.md

 The `value` value within the [output namespace](#namespace-outputs) is the value of the output in question.

-Note that unlike the [`default`][import-tfconfig-variables-default] value in the [`tfconfig` variables namespace][import-tfconfig-variables], primitive values here are stringified, and type conversion will need to be performed to perform comparison for int, float, or boolean values.
-This only applies to values that are primitives themselves and not primitives within maps and lists, which will be their original types.
+Note that the only valid primitive output type in Terraform is currently a string, which means that any int, float, or boolean value will need to be converted before it can be used in comparison.
+This does not apply to primitives within maps and lists, which will be their original types.

-[import-tfconfig-variables-default]: /docs/enterprise/sentinel/import/tfconfig.html#value-default
-[import-tfconfig-variables]: /docs/enterprise/sentinel/import/tfconfig.html#namespace-variables

 As an example, given the following output blocks: